valpackett/SwiftCBOR/README.md

 Due to Swift's incomplete generics system, you cannot call `someArray.encode()` or `someDictionary.encode()`, but you can simply use `CBOR.encode(someArrayOrMap)` so long as your array items or map key and value types conform to `CBOREncodable`.

 In some cases it may be necessary to create a `CBOR` intermediate representation before encoding.
 For example, if you want to encode an array or dictionary containing heterogeneous types, as is common for JSON-like objects, you can't use native Swift maps yet.
-You can either implement `CBOREncodable` on your type or you can build a `CBOR` value and encode that.
+You can implement `CBOREncodable` on your type that would build a `CBOR` value and encode that, or do the `CBOR` value thing without `CBOREncodable`.

+The `CBOR` enum can be [expressed with literals](https://developer.apple.com/documentation/swift/initialization_with_literals), but note that variables are not literals, so you might have to call the constructors manually.

 ```swift
 public protocol CBOREncodable {